mend/renovate-ce-ee/docs/gitlab.md

 ## Testing Renovate Pro

-At this point you should be ready to test out Renovate Pro on a real repository.
-To start with, you probably want to create a test repo before adding Renovate Pro to any "real" ones.
+At this point you should be ready to test out Renovate Pro.
+You probably want to create a test repo before adding Renovate Pro to any "real" ones.
+To simulate normal conditions, create the repository from a regular account and add a package file.

-## Adding repositories
+#### Enabling Renovate

-To do this, simply add the bot account you created to the project with "Developer" permissions.
+To enable Renovate on your test repository, simply add the bot user you created to the project with "Developer" permissions.

-Adding Renovate as a Developer to a repository should trigger a webhook which in turn triggers a job for the Renovate Worker.
-The repository will receive an onboarding PR.
+Adding Renovate as a Developer to a repository cause a system hook to be sent to Renovate which in turn enqueues a job for the Renovate Worker.
+The repository should receive an onboarding PR immediately after.